shovradas/solid-wot/README.md

 # SoLiDWoT
-Research project aiming to use SoLiD in WoT
+Research project aiming to implement SoLiD for WoT